 - Snipped chives, for garnish (optional)

-- Fill a piping bag or a resealable plastic bag with a corner snipped off with the mixture and pipe it into the egg white halves.
-(Alternatively, you can simply use a plain old spoon to fill each egg white half.
+- Fill a piping bag or a resealable plastic bag with a bottom corner snipped off with the mixture and pipe it into the egg white halves.
+(Or you can simply use that same old spoon to fill each egg white half.)
 Top each with a small slice of salmon and snipped chives, if using.
 Serve immediately.